alianza/portfolio-v2/content/projects/2021-07-09_portfolio_v1.md

 ## Summary

-The website features a lot of visual elements like a full screen background video, lots of images and hover effects.
+The website featured a lot of visual elements like a full screen background video, lots of images and hover effects.
 Most of the website's content resides behind the clickable project images.
 In the dialog that pops up detailed information for every project (That I've gotten around to write) can be found including images, video's, code snippets and links to source code and live demo's.
 Content is created using Markdown and a minimal amount of HTML.
 This is all fetched on the fly when the user requests it.
 The project is hosted using the [Netlify](https://netlify.com/) deployment platform.

+Since then, I've created a new version of this website using the Next.js framework.
+Which is the current version of this website you are viewing now!
+The new version of this website is statically generated from a local Markdown and JSON data source with a git based CMS for easy content management.

 - - -